anestisb/vdexExtractor/README.md

   * Add timer utility functions to measure time spend to unquicken each input Vdex file
   * Use external log file only for disassembler & verified dependencies information output
   * Disassembler output performance improvements
+  * Improve performance when decompiling and disassembling at the same run
   * Logging facility improvements
   * Improve code quality by removing duplicate code
 * __0.3.0__ - 28 October 2017